khitori/lsn_kknslt/README.md

-`publish/` folder have already compiled version.
+`publish/` folder already has a compiled version.

 Command to compile: